 Less volatility for a low price

 The one thing we all dread is exposing our savings to high volatility -- one year we're up and doubling our money, while the next we're crashing through the bottom.
 But don't despair.
 Volatility can be measured, even for mutual funds.
 This is called beta.
 The beta of a mutual fund measures how volatile the fund is compared with its benchmark.
 For example, a beta of 1.0 shows that the fund moves in conjunction with its benchmark -- in which case, you'd better make sure that it's performing better than that benchmark.

-With a beta of 0.87 against the S&P 500 index, you're getting less volatility in a fund that returned almost 13% per year over the past three years.
+With a beta of 0.83 against the S&P 500 index, you're getting less volatility in a fund that returned a market-besting 7% per year over the past five years.
 All that comes with no load and an expense ratio of 0.37%, which is much lower than what you would pay for most funds in this category.

 When looking at the managers of a mutual fund, it's always important to take note of how long they've been working there.
 It can also be enlightening to know whether those managers have enough confidence in the fund to invest in it themselves.
 You can find all of this information in a fund's prospectus and statement of additional information.

 For an example, look at the Dodge & Cox Income Fund (DODIX).
-This fixed-income fund invests in the corporate bonds of solid companies such as Citigroup
+This fixed-income fund invests in the corporate bonds of companies such as Dillard's

 Another relevant piece of information for mutual fund investors is whether a fund's managers "eat their own cooking."
 As Shannon Zimmerman, lead analyst for the Motley Fool Champion Funds newsletter, says, funds with high management ownership "tend to be among the most shareholder-friendly in the industry."
 For the Dodge & Cox Income Fund, all of the managers hold at least a small position in the fund, and most hold a significant stake.
 That makes me more confident in the fund.